CountyEthics

 Crag Considerations

-• Dow Crag's extensive seepage lines will be fully active after 218mm of rain in 28 days, with water running across many routes on all five buttresses.
+• Dow Crag's extensive seepage lines will be running heavily after 230mm+ of rain in the past month, with water streaming across routes on all five buttresses — these can take several dry days to subside at this altitude.

-• The 60+ minute approach via Walna Scar road will itself be waterlogged and potentially hazardous, with streams in spate around Goat's Water.
+• The 60+ minute approach via Walna Scar road will itself be boggy and unpleasant, and strong winds (44 km/h today) combined with wet rock on multi-pitch routes create a serious fall risk.

 Warnings 3